planttheidea/moize/README.md

 #### onCacheAdd

 Method to fire when an item has been added to cache.
-Receives the `cache` object as a parameter.
+Receives the cache, options, and memoized function as a parameters.

 ```javascript
 const fn = (foo, bar) => {